opendata-swiss/ogdch-handbook/README.md

 The generated files will be located in `build/gettext/`.

-Next generate `.po` files for each language: `de` and `fr` with the following command:
+From those `.po` files for each language: `de` and `fr` translateable items can be created with the following command:

 ```
 sphinx-intl update -p build/gettext -l de -l fr
 ```

 The generated files will be located in `source/locale/fr/LC_MESSAGES`.
+It is best to manually check which `.po` to update since sphinx-intl sometimes generates updated translations where only the creation time of the file has changed.

+Check the generated `po` files and fill in translated strings in the where needed.

-Fill in the translated strings in the `.po` files.
-Then do the following to compile `.mo` files and build the translated html files for both languages:
+To test the translations do the following to compile `.mo` files and build the translated html files for both languages:

 ```